douz/do-uptime-kubernetes-operator/README.md

 # DigitalOcean Uptime Monitor Operator

-This Kubernetes operator automates the creation, update, and deletion of [DigitalOcean Uptime Monitors](https://docs.digitalocean.com/products/monitoring/) and related alerts based on Ingress annotations.
+This Kubernetes Operator automates the creation, update, and deletion of [DigitalOcean Uptime Monitors](https://docs.digitalocean.com/products/monitoring/) and related alerts based on Ingress annotations.
+The Operator creates a Custom Resource of kind `DoMonitor`, which is the single source of truth and is in charge of creating DigitalOcean resources (monitors and alerts).

 ## Installation